Lisa T. McElroy

 She is a member of the Legal Writing Institute Board of Directors and previously served on the board of the Association of Legal Writing Directors.

-Her scholarly publications include "Coming off the Bench: Legal and Policy Implications of Proposals to Allow Retired Justices to Sit By Designation on the United States Supreme Court," (with Michael Dorf) in the Duke Law Journal, "From Grimm to Glory: Simulated Oral Argument as a Component of Legal Education's Signature Pedagogy," in the Indiana Law Journal, and "Sex on the Brain: Adolescent Psychosocial Science and Sanctions for Risky Sex," in New York University Review of Law and Social Change.
+Her scholarly publications include "Coming off the Bench: Legal and Policy Implications of Proposals to Allow Retired Justices to Sit By Designation on the United States Supreme Court," (with Michael Dorf) in the Duke Law Journal, "The Nomination f Three New Judges to the D.C.
+Circuit," in the Georgetown Law Journal Online, "From Grimm to Glory: Simulated Oral Argument as a Component of Legal Education's Signature Pedagogy," in the Indiana Law Journal, and "Sex on the Brain: Adolescent Psychosocial Science and Sanctions for Risky Sex," in New York University Review of Law and Social Change.
 Over the past several years, she has also co-authored articles published in the Georgia State Law Review, the University of Baltimore Law Review, the Journal of Air Law and Commerce and the Journal of the Legal Writing Institute.